LukasWallrich/diversity_abm_replication/README.md

 This repo contains code that replicates the model proposed by Hong & Page (2004), who suggested that diversity trumps ability, i.e. that a randomly selected group of problem solvers outperforms a group of the best problem solvers, who will be less diverse.

-It also contains replication code for Grim et al. (2019), who extended the model and proposed that the original results only apply to domains where there is no expertise.
+It also contains replication code for Grim et al. (2019), who extended the model and proposed that the original results only apply to domains where there is no/little expertise.

 It is based on the [mesa](https://github.com/projectmesa/mesa) framework.

+# Structure of the repo

+Each of the two replications is contained in its own folder - `Hong and Page` and `Grim et al.`.
+The `manuscript` folder contains the Latex files for an article to be submitted to [ReScience C](https://rescience.github.io/).

 # Requirements